-An important task for teachers of social studies is to strengthen pupil´s critical thinking and source criticism.
+An important task for teachers of civic education is to strengthen pupil´s critical thinking and source criticism.
 To achieve this, teachers need access to research on how teaching in this area is best designed in practice.
 In line with the introduction of digital media in schools, there is also a need for knowledge about how teaching can be designed to strengthen pupils’ source criticism in encounters with various types of digital information.

 A systematic review compiles research of the highest relevance and quality, to answer a specific question at a particular point in time.
 The question that we answer in this review is: